 For answers to some common general questions about our liturgy, see our liturgy FAQs.
 For more detailed information specifically about our Missal, see missal FAQs.

-The Blessed John Henry Newman Fellowship and the Church of Saint Michael the Archangel were Anglican communities that entered the Ordinariate in 2014 and 2012, respectively.
+The St. John Henry Newman Fellowship and the Church of Saint Michael the Archangel were Anglican communities that entered the Ordinariate in 2014 and 2012, respectively.
 The two communities merged during Advent 2015.
 We are extremely grateful to Our Lady of the Assumption (Strafford) and Holy Cross (Mt.
 Airy), which warmly welcomed us into the Catholic Church and were our homes until we merged and found a permanent home in Bridgeport, PA.

 Fr.
 David Ousley has been a priest in the Philadelphia area since 1983, having previously served parishes in New York and Connecticut.
 He attended Yale College and Nashotah House Theological Seminary, and holds a Ph.D. in historical theology from the University of Chicago.
-His publications include Pilgrimage: A Newsletter of Christian Spirituality, The Way of Holiness (published by Latimer House in England), and articles in various magazines, including Touchstone, The Evangelical Catholic, The Church Times, etc. The rectory household includes his wife and, sporadically, his three grown children.
+His publications include Pilgrimage: A Newsletter of Christian Spirituality, The Way of Holiness (published by Latimer House in England), and articles in various magazines, including Touchstone, The Evangelical Catholic, The Church Times, etc. The rectory household includes his wife and, sporadically, his three grown children and two grandchildren.